Is Sewer Line Replacement Covered By Homeowners Insurance?

 In addition, add-on coverage may help cover costs caused by the damaged line.

-For instance, if a tree root broke your line and that resulted in water damage to your home from a sewage backup, an add-on policy could help with those additional costs.
+instance, if a tree root broke your line and that resulted in water

 If your policy includes a sewer and drain endorsement, you’ll likely be able to get in-home damage covered as well.